-From conception to delivery, a woman's uterus can grow from the size of a pear to the size of a watermelon.
-But pregnancy isn't the only potential reason for an enlarged uterus.
-An enlarged uterus is common and can be a symptom of a variety of medical conditions, some of which require treatment.
+From conception to delivery, your uterus can grow from the size of a pear to the size of a watermelon.
+But pregnancy isn't the only possible reason for an enlarged uterus.
+An enlarged uterus is common and can be a symptom of several medical conditions, some of which require treatment.

 Two of the most common causes of an enlarged uterus are uterine fibroids and adenomyosis.

-Uterine fibroids.
-Uterine fibroids are common noncancerous tumors of the muscular wall of the uterus, affecting as many as eight in 10 women by the age of 50.
-Fibroids more commonly affect women over age 30.
-They are also more common in African-Americans than Caucasians.
-Overweight and obese women also have a greater risk of developing fibroids.
-Hormonal and genetic factors contribute to their growth.
+Uterine fibroids are common noncancerous tumors of the muscular wall of the uterus, affecting as many as 8 in 10 women by age 50.
+They most often affect women over 30, and are more common in Black people than in White people.
+If you're overweight or have obesity, you're at greater risk of fibroids.
+Genetics and hormones contribute to their growth.

 While some fibroids are very small, others grow to weigh several pounds.
-A woman may have a single fibroid or multiple fibroids.
-In addition to an enlarged uterus, symptoms of uterine fibroids may include:
+You can have a single fibroid or many.
+In addition to an enlarged uterus, symptoms of fibroids may include:

-Adenomyosis.
-Adenomyosis is a diffuse thickening of the uterus that occurs when the tissue that normally lines the uterus (endometrium) moves into its muscular outer wall and behaves like the endometrium.
-When this happens in a small area, or is localized, it is called an adenomyoma.
+Adenomyosis is a condition in which tissue that normally lines the uterus (endometrium) moves into the uterus's muscular outer wall.
+This causes a widespread thickening of the uterus.
+When it affects only a small area, it's called an adenomyoma.

-While the cause of adenomyosis is unknown, the condition usually occurs in women older than age 30 who have had children.
-It is more common in women who have had uterine surgery, including a cesarean section.
+While the cause of adenomyosis is unknown, it usually affects women over 30 who've had children.
+It's more common in those who've have had uterine surgery, including a cesarean section.